 As an airline business delays are incredibly important and have a huge day to day impact on operational processes in the company.
 For example, ground processes (like cleaning and fuelling of the plane), baggage services and customer satisfaction could be severely influenced.
 But what if you could predict these delays in advance so you could try to mitigate the loss, and have a team to help you solve it?

-The X-Force team – including an analytics translator, two data scientists and two data engineers – were assigned to work on researching the repercussions of delay at KLM Royal Dutch Airlines, looking at different use cases, and what they could do to have the most effective action for the day-to-day at KLM.
+The challenge The X-Force team – including an analytics translator, two data scientists and two data engineers –were assigned to work on researching the repercussions of delay at KLM Royal Dutch Airlines, looking at different use cases, and what they could do to have the most effective action for the day-to-day at KLM.

 The outcome of both developed models are written to one of the data platforms at KLM.
 The predictions are consumed by several data-driven tools that are developed by KLM to support operations.
 During the development process a dashboard was written in Python and Dash, and deployed to a Kubernetes cluster.
 This was to help end users to understand the predictions and verify the outcome based on years of domain expertise.